 Over years of balancing a family and multi-faceted musical career, Hart’s become a seasoned and grateful juggler, with a list of accomplishments that attest to her commitment to keeping all those balls in the air.

-Hart most recently released Above Earth’s Lamentation, her eighth album as a solo artist.
+Hart most recently released “Sacrament”, her tenth album as a solo artist.
 That collection of songs, captured with Nashville producer Paul Moak, comes during a fruitful songwriting season for Hart.
-Amy Grant, Celtic Woman, Matt Maher, Jason Crabb and The Newsboys are among those who’ve recently recorded her songs, and Grant’s recording of “Better Than a Hallelujah” (for 2010’s Somewhere Down the Road) earned Hart a Best Gospel Song Grammy nomination.
+Amy Grant, Celtic Woman, Matt Maher, Laura Story, Audrey Assad and The Newsboys are among those who’ve recorded her songs, and Grant’s recording of “Better Than a Hallelujah” earned Hart a Best Gospel Song Grammy nomination.
 She has also had several song placements in film and television, and her songs appear in hymnals all across the world.